 School principals are responsible for monitoring fidelity of instructional models at the school level and for providing equal access to programs and services.
-The ESOL Department conducts school visits and Learning walks to monitor program implementation and to provide clarification and support.
+The ESOL Department conducts school visits to monitor program implementation and to provide clarification and support.

 Any concerns are reported to school-based administration.